Jean-Michel Le Gal: Writing and Directing

 Since 2004, Jean-Michel has written and directed three short films shot in Argentina, British Columbia and the Black Forest in Germany.
 Also, with director John Stead [archive], he wrote and produced the pilot episode of the comic series The Bobby Buck Show.

-Creator and mental health advocate
+Creator

-Inspired by comparative mythology and nature Jean-Michel's theatre-based creations aim to combat the harmful effects of technology and strengthen young hearts and minds.
+Inspired by comparative mythology and nature Jean-Michel's creations aim to combat the harmful effects of technology and strengthen young hearts and minds.